aces/Loris/modules/dashboard/help/dashboard.md

 ## Dashboard Features

 This is where you’ll find an at-a-glance status of your LORIS study.
-Note that all data shown in these sections are from ineligible, excluded, and consent-withdrawn candidates.
+Note that the charts in these sections include data from ineligible, excluded, and consent-withdrawn candidates.
 You can temporarily hide any of the sections from view by clicking the arrow located in the top right corner.
 We’ve broken down the different sections below:

 #### Recruitment